Sufyanhamza/PAN_GAM_Code/README.md

 Each `.rtab` file should contain gene clusters as rows and isolate identifiers as columns.
 Values should indicate gene presence or absence.

 The isolate identifiers in the Roary matrices must match the `isolate_id` values in the metadata file.

+**Important leakage-control requirement:** the gene-family columns used by Pan-GAM must be defined from the discovery cohort only.
+External isolates must then be annotated and projected onto this fixed discovery-derived gene catalogue before the combined input matrix is prepared.
+Validation-specific gene families must not be introduced as new feature columns, and the external cohort must not be used to recalculate Jaccard distances or redefine CTU membership.

 ## Running the main Pan-GAM pipeline